A complete guide to OCR A-Level Physics

 Paper 3 (Unified physics) is the synoptic paper.
 It can draw on any content from across the six modules and is designed to test your ability to link physics across topics.
 The paper is shorter (1h 30m) but worth 26% of the A-Level.
 It typically includes a mix of short structured questions, longer extended response items, and questions based on unfamiliar contexts or pieces of research.

-A significant chunk of Paper 3 marks come from interpreting unfamiliar data: A novel experimental setup, a graph you have not seen before, or a scenario where you have to apply physics to a real-world problem.
+Paper 3 includes substantial unfamiliar-data questions: A novel experimental setup, a graph you have not seen before, or a scenario where you have to apply physics to a real-world problem.

 Exam tip for Paper 3 Paper 3 is shorter than Papers 1 and 2 but the mark-per-minute pressure is similar.
 Spend the first two minutes scanning the paper and decide which longer questions to tackle first.
 Synoptic answers reward breadth: One example from Module 3 and one from Module 6 usually scores more than three examples from the same module.